TrinhHuuGiang/debug-journal/How_to_do/Screen_VNC_make_android_as_monitor.md

 Note:
 - **To make android as a monitor for linux we need `VNC Viewer`**
 - **To connect to android, linux need `VNC Server`**
+  - x11vnc : if wanna share to others and work on current destop
+  - tigervnc: if wanna create new desktop server independence with main desktop
+  - realvnc (ignore server): suitable for client, complicated when implement on server
 Topic:
 - [Android viewer](#android-side)
 - [Linux server](#linux-side)